Last updated on : 11 Nov, 2025

 Including drumsticks in meals or consuming them as capsules or moringa tea can be a natural way to enhance your diet.
 Consuming them in moderation as part of a balanced lifestyle allows you to enjoy their nutritional and medicinal benefits safely.

 For most people, 2 to 4 grams of moringa powder or 1 to 2 tablespoons of fresh leaves per day is considered safe.
-It is essential to consult a doctor for personalised advice, especially if you have any medical conditions or are taking medications.
+It is essential to consult a doctor for personalized advice, especially if you have any medical conditions or are taking medications.

 Disclaimer